SueMottet/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-* Utilizes a created Years column of data using the Excel Year() which extracts the year from the 'Date Created Conversion' column for each included campaigh
+* Creates a Years column of data using the Excel Year() function which extracts the year from the 'Date Created Conversion' for each included campaigh
-* Creates a pivot table made off the Kicker Starter data.
+* Creates a pivot table made off the KickerStarter data
-* Pivot table setup included creating filters on the pivot table for filtering the data by Parent Category and Years
+* Configures the pivot table creating filters for filtering the data by Parent Category and Years
+* Pivot table is filtered on "Parent Category" to only show the data for "theater" for this analysis
+* Pivot table data was filtered to include only "successful", "failed" and "canceled" campaigh outcomes
-* The data was presorted to present successful campaigns first
+* Data was presorted to present successful campaigns first
+* Line chart was created  and formated  with a Chart from the pivot table which visualizes the relationship between outcomes and launch month
 ![Theater Outcomes versus Launch Date](/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals